Dathrob/Dathrob/README.md

-Hi 👋 My name is Misgnaw Meseret
+Hi 👋 My name is Misagnaw Meseret
 ================================

 Web Developer and Designer